CrossLangNV/DGFISMA_paragraph_detection/README.md

 Make sure to set the path to the correct typesystem in dbuild.sh ( e.g. https://github.com/CrossLangNV/DGFISMA_paragraph_detection/blob/master/tests/test_files/typesystems/typesystem.xml )

-Given a json, e.g.: https://github.com/CrossLangNV/DGFISMA_paragraph_detection/blob/master/tests/test_files/json/minus_lesser_of.json , with a "cas_content" and "content_type" field, a json with the same fields will be returned, but with paragraph annotations added.
+Given a json, e.g.: https://github.com/CrossLangNV/DGFISMA_paragraph_detection/blob/master/tests/test_files/json/minus_lesser_of.json , with a "cas_content" and "content_type" field, a json with the same fields will be returned (e.g. https://github.com/CrossLangNV/DGFISMA_paragraph_detection/blob/master/tests/test_files/response_json/small_nested_tables_response.json) , but with paragraph annotations added.

 The "cas_content" is a UIMA CAS object, encoded in base64.
 The "content_type" can be "html" or "pdf".